dansteves/TwitchChatBotIntegration/README.md

 3a) Make a separate twitch account for your bot
-3b) Get your oauth code from https://twitchapps.com/tmi/ 3c) Modify the template arguments.txt file to fit your own username and bot rather than the placeholder example
+3b) Get your oauth code from https://twitchapps.com/tmi/ 3c) Modify the template arguments.txt file to fit your own username and bot rather than the placeholder example.

       Modify the arguments.txt file to a 4 lined .txt file containing: